Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 await SimpleSecureStorage.clear();
 ```

 In the previous snippet, everything is read "on demand".
-Although in most implementations your data
+Although in most implementations your data is
-already cached on the memory on the platform side, you may want to access it without always using
+already cached in the memory on the platform side, you may want to access it without always using
 `await`.
 To do so, use the class `CachedSimpleSecureStorage`.
 It behaves exactly like the snippet above, except that you don't have to call `await SimpleSecureStorage.initialize()`,
 but `await CachedSimpleSecureStorage.getInstance()`.